I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkcb-exclude-adapter-access.md

 <p>The driver should not block continued execution of the calling thread by waiting for the <a href="..\dispmprt\nc-dispmprt-dxgkddi-protected-callback.md">DxgkProtectedCallback</a> callback routine to return.
 For example, the driver could schedule an asynchronous worker thread to handle the callback routine.</p>

-<p>An exception to this blocking of application requests occurs when the user-mode display driver has set the <b>UseAlternateVA</b> bit-field flag in the <b>Flags</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544214">D3DDDICB_LOCKFLAGS</a> structure in a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-lockcb.md">pfnLockCb</a> function. <b>DxgkCbExcludeAdapterAccess</b> does not block this type of allocation lock, and the CPU can access the display adapter while the protected callback routine is executing.</p>

-<p>Application requests will be blocked until this function returns.
-While in this protective state, the provided <a href="..\dispmprt\nc-dispmprt-dxgkddi-protected-callback.md">DxgkProtectedCallback</a> callback routine is called at IRQL = PASSIVE_LEVEL.</p>

-<p><b>DxgkCbExcludeAdapterAccess</b> acquires exclusive adapter access in order to prevent graphics-related I/O operations to the display adapter and all links.
-This effectively idles the GPU for the entire duration of the call.</p>

-<p>This function also prevents all PCI configuration space access to the PCI Express (PCIe) root port if DXGK_EXCLUDE_BRIDGE_ACCESS is specified in the <i>Attributes</i> parameter.</p>

-<p>The driver should not block continued execution of the calling thread by waiting for the <a href="..\dispmprt\nc-dispmprt-dxgkddi-protected-callback.md">DxgkProtectedCallback</a> callback routine to return.
-For example, the driver could schedule an asynchronous worker thread to handle the callback routine.</p>

-<p>An exception to this blocking of application requests occurs when the user-mode display driver has set the <b>UseAlternateVA</b> bit-field flag in the <b>Flags</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544214">D3DDDICB_LOCKFLAGS</a> structure in a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-lockcb.md">pfnLockCb</a> function. <b>DxgkCbExcludeAdapterAccess</b> does not block this type of allocation lock, and the CPU can access the display adapter while the protected callback routine is executing.</p>
+<p>An exception to this blocking of application requests occurs when the user-mode display driver has set the <b>UseAlternateVA</b> bit-field flag in the <b>Flags</b> member of the <a href="..\d3dukmdt\ns-d3dukmdt--d3dddicb-lockflags.md">D3DDDICB_LOCKFLAGS</a> structure in a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-lockcb.md">pfnLockCb</a> function. <b>DxgkCbExcludeAdapterAccess</b> does not block this type of allocation lock, and the CPU can access the display adapter while the protected callback routine is executing.</p>

 ## -requirements
 <table>